FTC wants to ban fake product reviews, warns AI could exacerbate problem

 Additionally, under the proposed enforcement, company insiders cannot review their own products.

-Buyers and sellers of fake reviews would also be held accountable under the proposed regulation.
-Businesses cannot bribe people to leave positive reviews, or threaten them if they're inclined to leave negative reviews.
+Under the rule, businesses cannot bribe people to leave positive reviews, or threaten them if they're inclined to leave negative reviews.
 Companies under the proposed rule would be permitted to offer customers gift cards for leaving a review, so long as the company doesn't dictate the sentiments expressed.

 for more features.